 Receive acknowledgement of receipt of the hardware token before it is activated and the corresponding certificate and its directory status record are published (and thereby the subscription becomes active or re-activated, depending upon the circumstances of issue).

+AL4_CM_CRD#030 Activation window

+Require activation of the credential within a time period specified in the Certificate Policy. {source [5415] KI.10.2.2.1#17}

 Part C - Credential Renewal and Re-issuing

 These criteria apply to the renewal and re-issuing of credentials.
 They address requirements levied by the use of various technologies to achieve Assurance Level 4.